coleslaw-org/coleslaw/docs/hacking.md

 All current Content Types and Indexes implement the protocol faithfully.
 It consists of 2 "class" methods, 2 instance methods, and an invariant.

+There are also 4 helper functions provided that should prove useful in implementing new content types.

 **Class Methods**: